dask/dask/docs/source/array-gufunc.rst

 Generalized Ufuncs
 ==================

-EXPERIMENTAL FEATURE added to Version 0.18.0 and above - see :ref:`disclaimer<disclaimer>`.

 `NumPy <https://www.numpy.org>`_ provides the concept of `generalized ufuncs <https://docs.scipy.org/doc/numpy/reference/c-api.generalized-ufuncs.html>`_.
 Generalized ufuncs are functions that distinguish the various dimensions of passed arrays in the two classes loop dimensions and core dimensions.
 To accomplish this, a `signature <https://docs.scipy.org/doc/numpy/reference/c-api.generalized-ufuncs.html#details-of-signature>`_ is specified for NumPy generalized ufuncs.